AUC Admissions Office Hour: Tuesdays, 13.00-14.00

 Furnished shared rooms

 If you select an unfurnished room (whether 2- or 4-person shared, or a single room) you will have to arrange furniture and appliances for your room upon arrival.
 You may be offered to get in touch with the tenant who is leaving the room to discuss which (if any) items you may want to keep or purchase.
-However, this is not the case for each room, and you may need to find furniture and your kitchen appliances elsewhere.
+However, this is not guaranteed and you may need to find furniture and your kitchen appliances elsewhere.
 There are also student Facebook groups and furniture sales that take place during the summer with items from current AUC students who are moving out.
-You will receive more information about these via our social media channels.
+You will receive more information about these via email closer to the move-in date.

 Living off-campus is not possible